oscarrep/Available-Licences/README.md

 ## Licencing IPs

 Do your research.
 When developing software, the first thing one needs to do is making sure no one else already owns the rights to it.
 This is a rather complex issue, so most experts recommend hiring a patent attorney to do a full patent research.

-Patents are awarded to new inventions and non-obvious improvements, which would include lots of things that can save development time.

 ## Free software licenses